Marpa, A practical general parser: the recognizer: is correct

 \subsubsection{Earley reduction is consistent}

-\begin{sloppypar} Next, we show that \Marpa{}'s reduction operation is consistent, in the case where there is no Leo reduction.
-There will be two cause EIM's, \Veim{predecessor} and \Veim{component}. \Veim{predecessor} will be correct by the outer induction hypothesis and \Veim{component} will be consistent by the inner induction hypothesis.
-From \Veim{component}, we will find zero or more transition symbols, \Vsym{lhs}.
-From this point, the argument is very similar to that for the case of the scanning operation. \end{sloppypar}
+Next, we show that \Marpa{}'s reduction operation is consistent, in the case where there is no Leo reduction.
+The reduction will be the result of the two \type{EIM}'s of a confluence, call them \Veim{mainstem} and \Veim{tributary}. \Veim{mainstem} will be correct by the outer induction hypothesis and \Veim{tributary} will be consistent by the inner induction hypothesis.
+From \Veim{tributary}, we will find zero or more transition symbols, \Vsym{lhs}.
+From this point, the argument is very similar to that for the case of the scanning operation.

 Let

 If $\Vah{confirmed} = \Lambda$, we do nothing, and \EVtable{\Marpa}{i} remains consistent, trivially.
 Otherwise, let